Clubs & Activities

 Roosevelt Theatre Company

-Roosevelt Theatre Company is the high school drama club.
+Roosevelt Theatre Company is the high school drama club and is open to all students.
 Our mission is to provide a creative outlet for artistic development and expression through diverse learning opportunities and equal experience with a priority for education among all students involved.
+See Ms. Shell if you are interested in RTC.

 Science Club